 Days 2-4 (Work Days)

 The next 2-3 days should be prioritized for work and strategy and ideally follow a similarly structured schedule to the company's average work-day in terms of start and end times.
 Kick things off with a Welcome Address by the CEO/Founder after breakfast on the first work day, and make sure to include some Housekeeping to cover expectations and general admin items like wifi passwords, location of washrooms, standards for conduct (particularly with alcohol), addressing cultural differences in regards to humour and personal boundaries, and anything else you think is worth bringing up.
-Allow some time for questions in a 'town hall' format.
+Allow some time for questions in a 'town hall' format - schedule this directly in your team retreat agenda.

 For the rest of the work days, make sure to mix full-team sessions with department/group-specific ones to give organizational teams some dedicated time to tackle ideas or issues they may not often get the chance to talk about face-to-face.
 Break often, give extra time for lunch (to allow people to call home, or introverts to recharge their batteries) and aim to wrap up in the mid-afternoon on days where no offsite excursions or team-building activities are planned.